 - ½ ripe kiwi (diced, optional for topping)

-- Blend the banana, peaches, spinach, coconut water, matcha, and maple syrup in a blender until very smooth.
+- Blend the banana, peaches, spinach, coconut water, Matcha, and maple syrup until smooth.

-- Pour the smoothie into a bowl and top with kiwi and almonds or nut of choice.
+- Place the smoothie in a bowl and top it with the desired nut and kiwi.

 Green Tea Latte

 - 1 cup milk or almond milk (fluid)1 cup of water

 - One tablespoon of Wild Matcha